1. Homekeyboard_arrow_right

 Curators: Emilio De La Cerda, Rodrigo Jorquiera, Felipe Jullian, Paulette Sirner, Francisco Chateau

-The exhibition will consist of two videos of approximately 10 minutes each.
-The first portrays biographical facts of Guillermo Jullian prior to his return to Chile, while the second shows him working on the development of a project, featuring phrases and quotes related to his work method.
+The exhibition will consist of two videos, each of approximately 10 minutes long.
+The first portrays biographical facts about Guillermo Jullian prior to his return to Chile, while the second shows him working on a project, featuring phrases and quotes related to his work method.
+Additionally, a selection of drawings and collages referencing his design process is presented, composed of references from previous projects and his own design process known as YPD (Yellow Peripheral Distinction).

 Exhibition 3 – AUGUST